 Finally, we have the top of the organization.
 These are the people who have the critical job of setting a strategy to ensure that the organization has clear direction on where it’s going.

 More than that, they are the keystone for fostering a culture of innovation, a big part of which is modeling behaviors to ensure that the walk matches the talk, which sometimes means showing support for different, new, or disruptive ideas.

+Like other top leadership responsibilities, it’s imperative that they know how to communicate the vision over and over and over again.
+And at this level, it’s critical you avoid subconsciously sabotaging innovation.
 Perhaps the hardest job is finding ways to hear and see unfiltered concepts, since the further you go up the hierarchy, the less connected to “what’s really true” you become.